Profhilo – the newest type of skin-renewing injectable – can also be counted among these.

 Dr Nina always recommends coming in for a first skin consultation to answer this question, first and foremost.
 She will analyse and assess your skin type and needs before prescribing a treatment course that is tailored to you and your goals.

-All treatments carry a degree of risk, but in the case of anti-aging injections these are normally quite mild.
+All treatments carry a degree of risk, but in the case of anti-ageing injections, these are normally quite mild.
 You may experience at times slight swelling after the treatment so therefore ice packs can be applied or ibuprofen if you are uncomfortable.
 Make-up should be avoided for the first 12 hours after the treatment.
 All risks and complications will be discussed with Dr Nina at the consultation.

-The results of anti-aging injections can last up to 6-12 months, sometimes longer depending on how fast your metabolism works.
+The results of anti-ageing injections can last up to 6-12 months, sometimes longer depending on how fast your metabolism works.
 Every person’s individual metabolism is different, so the longevity of the treatment will also vary greatly from one person to another.
 For example, for people with a very fast metabolic rate, dermal fillers will break down more rapidly than in those with a slower metabolic rate.

-Anti-aging injections are not recommended if:
+Anti-ageing injections are not recommended if:

 – you are suffering from skin infections